-Dividends to A shareholders and capital distributions to B shareholders are paid quarterly in August, November, February and May each year.
-In respect of the distributions for the Company's first three quarters, the dividends paid on the A shares and capital distributions on the B shares were 1.06p per share for each quarter.
-A fourth quarter dividend of 1.1p per share will be paid to A shareholders and a capital distribution of the same amount to B shareholders on 4 May 2012.
-This results in a dividend/capital distribution of 4.28p per share in respect of the year to 31 March 2012 and is an unchanged distribution over the previous year.
-This represents a distribution yield for A shareholders of 5.2 per cent. and for B shareholders of 4.9 per cent., based on the A share price of 82.0 pence and the B share price of 86.5 pence as at 31 March 2012.
-These yields compare favourably with the yield on the FTSE All-Share Capped 5% Index of 3.4 per cent. at that date.
-For shareholders that hold units, the estimated distribution yield was 5.3 per cent. based on a unit price of 322.5 pence as at 31 March 2012.
+Dividends to A shareholders and capital repayments to B shareholders are paid quarterly in August, November, February and May each year.
+In respect of the distributions for the Company's first three quarters, the dividends paid on the A shares and capital repayments on the B shares were 1.06p per share for each quarter.
+A fourth quarter dividend of 1.1p per share was paid to A shareholders, and a capital repayment of the same amount to B shareholders, on 3 May 2013.
+This results in a dividend/capital repayment of 4.28p per share in respect of the year to 31 March 2013.
+This represents an unchanged distribution over the previous year and a distribution yield for A shareholders of 4.6 per cent. and for B shareholders of 4.5 per cent., based on the A share price of 93.5 pence and the B share price of 94.5 pence as at 31 March 2013.
+These yields compare favourably with the yield on the FTSE All-Share Capped 5% Index of 3.3 per cent at that date.
+For shareholders that hold units, the distribution yield was 4.6 per cent. based on a unit price of 369.0 pence as at 31 March 2013.